 Another cause for concern is electrocution, as these appliances are producing an electrical current.
 This means regular checks for damage or exposed wiring is important to lower the risk of this happening.
 You should also keep wet hands away from your generator and any other electrical equipment.
 If you’re using your generator outside you should also keep an eye on the weather, making sure it isn’t out getting wet in the rain.

 Due to the combustion that happens in your generator, carbon monoxide can be produced, which can be fatal without ventilation if enough is breathed in.
 This is because carbon monoxide is an odourless, colourless gas that causes fatigue, reduced brain function and asphyxiation.
-Carbon monoxide is also very flammable so it’s important you have safety measures in place in case of a gas build up.
+Carbon monoxide is also very flammable so it’s important you have safety measures in place in case of a gas build-up.
 This can be by installing a carbon monoxide alarm and ensuring there’s enough ventilation.

-Keeping Your Generator Secure
+How to Keep Your Generator Secure

-Generators are one of the easiest and most commonly stolen appliances from campervans and they definitely aren’t cheap to replace.
-Therefore it’s important to keep your generator secure and deter thieves from stealing it.
 One obvious way to prevent theft is to keep your generator out of sight, such as in an awning.
-However, this should never be done when the generator is running as you may get a buildup of carbon monoxide, instead close the fuel tap and let it cool down before moving it into your awning.
+However, this should never be done when the generator is running as you may get a build-up of carbon monoxide, instead close the fuel tap and let it cool down before moving it into your awning.

-You may also want to chain the generator to your campervan but this should only be used if you are completely certain it will be electrically isolated from the body of your van.
+You may also want to chain the generator to your campervan, but this should only be used if you are completely certain it will be electrically isolated from the body of your van.
 If you do use this method you should make sure to use a good quality chain that can’t easily be removed by thieves.